gabindu/git-playground/git-intro-slides.md

 ## Why use git

-"Always remember your first collaborator is your future self, and your past self doesn't answer emails" - Christie Bahlai
+"Always remember your first collaborator is your future self, and your past self doesn't answer emails"\
+\hspace*{1ex}\hfill - _Christie Bahlai_

 \pause
 - backup